 “It is abundantly clear that the missing factor that was evident in the market pre-GFC is securitisation.
 This vehicle for funding collapsed in all markets globally except in Canada where it was successfully maintained as the result of Canadian government guaranteed mortgage-backed-securities and Canadian mortgage bonds, a system which has operated successfully in various forms since 1987.”

 Australian critics of these programmes – such as FBAA’s Peter White

 – have suggested they put the taxpayer at risk, or that they fall into the same category as the failed US Freddie Mac and Fannie Mae programmes.

-disputed this, saying the programmes have provided continuing revenue each year for the past 27 years to the Canadian government, assisting in funding public housing projects and retirement homes.
+But MFAA disputed this, saying the programmes have provided continuing revenue each year for the past 27 years to the Canadian government, assisting in funding public housing projects and retirement homes.